Hike to Nachi Falls

 You might be wondering why:

-I could have gone directly to Nachi Falls but I wanted to hike through the primeval forest.
+I could have gone directly to Nachi San but I wanted to hike through the primeval forest.
 What is the fun in coming to this beautiful countryside if one doesn’t experience the unique landscape of Kumano’s spiritual forest.

 Kumano Kodo Daimon Zaka slope